Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 The Cortez Club

-The whale sharks season in La Paz runs from October to February each year.
+The whale shark season in La Paz runs from October to February each year.
 The Cortez Club is one of the top scuba diving, sport fishing and water sports centerS in La Paz, Baja California Sur.
 They offer whale shark excursions for USD $99 per person + 16% local tax.
 Please note that a National Park Permit Fee is required by law per person and costs USD $7 per day.
-For more information, see http://www.cortezclub.com.
+For more information, see https://www.cortezclub.com.

 Stay in La Paz